nitrictech/docs/docs/reference/nodejs/v0/queues/queue-receive.md

 ---
 title: Node.js - queue.receive()
-description: Receive tasks from a queue.
+description: Reference for Nitric's Node.js library - Receive tasks from a queue.
 ---

 Receive tasks from a queue.